sinaatalay/rendercv/docs/developer_guide/index.md

 All contributions to RenderCV are welcome!

 The source code is thoroughly documented and well-commented, making it an enjoyable read and easy to understand.
-Also, a flowchart is provided below to help you understand how RenderCV works.
+A detailed documentation of the source code is available in the [reference](../reference/index.md).

 ## Getting Started